Expatriate Compensation Packages

 Exit/re-entry permits and Individual Income Tax: paid by the company.
 May be a limit on the number of times these will be paid by the company in a given year.

-Documentation: costs borne by the company for all documentation, including passport renewal, Work permit (IKTA); Temporary stay permit (KITAS); Police book (STMD); Population documents (SKTT & SKPPS) for the employee and all accompanying family members.
+Documentation: costs borne by the company for all documentation, including passport renewal, Work permit (IKTA); Temporary stay permit (ITAS); Police book (STMD); Population documents (SKTT & SKPPS) for the employee and all accompanying family members.

 Medical: full medical insurance coverage (may include spouse and children).
 May include medical evacuation coverage for evacuation to Singapore, Australia (for eastern Indonesia) or your home country in an emergency.
 Most medical emergencies can be handled in Singapore.

 Mobilization Allowance: the company pays the cost of shipment, by sea of allowed cubic meters of personal belongings.
 May include a small air shipment as well.
 The company pays custom costs and duties at both ends.

 This are not given or standard perks; they are listed here so that you can ask questions and know your company's policies regarding these perks.

 Good advice -- read the fine print of every contract and try to contact people who work there before you sign the employment contract.